|Player Age||Division||Description||Spring 2024 Fees|

 CCYL utilizes parks and school fields throughout Charles County.

 Practice and game locations vary depending on the division and number of teams each season.
 We receive field allocations from the Charles County Recreation and Parks Department.
 We cannot make practice and game schedules until we receive our allocations, which is usually 2 weeks prior.

 All players are required to provide a fielding glove.
 All other equipment is optional, but we recommend cleats and protective equipment, such as a cup.
 Depending on the division, CCYL will provide each team with an equipment bag containing a tee, bat, catcher’s gear, and batting helmets.
 These items will be shared by the entire team.

 Please refer to the Babe Ruth League guidelines before purchasing a bat for your player.

 In the T-Ball and Coach Pitch divisions, teams are formed based on geography, however, we try our best to accommodate requests.
 The Minor, Major and Senior divisions are formed using a draft process.
 Special requests can only be accommodated on a case by case basis.

 Teams are formed following the close of registration and completion of the draft process.
 After all players have been placed on a team, you will be contacted by the team manager.

 Players in the Minor, Major, and Senior divisions are evaluated to create teams of equal skills and abilities.
 Team managers and assistant coaches will rate players on fielding, throwing, hitting, and pitching and catching.

 Evaluations take place following the close of registration.

-CCYL uses a draft process in the spring season for the Minor, Major and Babe Ruth divisions to make teams as equal as possible.
+CCYL uses a draft process in the spring season for the Minor, Major and Senior divisions to make teams as equal as possible.
 Players who are returning to the same division will be placed on their team from last spring.
 Players who are new to a division will attend player evaluations and be entered into the draft.